broadinstitute/tissue_purifier/README.rst

 Description
 -----------

+..
+   BELOW HERE YOU CAN COPY THE CONTENT OF getting_started.rst FROM THE DOCUMENTATION

 *Tissue Purifier* is Python library for the analysis of biological tissue and cellular micro-environments based on self supervised learning.
 It is built on `PyTorch <https://pytorch.org/>`_,